mohammadhasanzadeh/yacalendar/README.md

 And then register the QML types with calling the `register_calendar` function in the `main.cpp`, like the below:

 `yacalendar::register_calendar();`

+## Ready to use components:
+Some components created for ease of use in applications:
++ CalendarDialog
++ RangeCalendarDialog
++ YearMonthDialog

+## Basic Components:
+Also you can create your custom calendar with the following components:
++ CalendarSystem
++ CalendarModel
++ MonthGrid
++ RangeModel
++ GridCombobox

 ## Usage:
 ```